 When you make the decision to buy or build a new home, we realize it is not only a monumental decision, but an exciting one, as well.
 You’ve selected a three-bedroom brick ranch home that the kids will love or a cape cod style house with four bedrooms and a kitchen you can’t wait to start cooking in.
 Whatever the house style or size, we know it takes a lot of effort before that perfect house is discovered.
 Your house means a lot to you, and we know, it’s not just a house, it’s your home – the place you can be “you”.
 So, it’s no wonder, you want to be sure to get the homeowner’s insurance coverage and the amount you need to protect the valuable things in your life.
 But, if you are like most people, you may be wondering, what is covered with insurance and how much do you need?
 This post will help you understand the finer details of homeowner’s insurance.

 What does homeowner’s insurance cover?

-This is an important first question to answer, because you probably want to ensure that the essential things will be taken care of in the event of an unfortunate occurrence.
+This is an important first question to answer, because you want to ensure that the essential things will be taken care of in the event of an unfortunate occurrence.
 Homeowner’s insurance is quite thorough in what it encompasses; however, the amount you decide on can vary.
 There are three main areas of coverage discussed below:

 Your structure is your house, including all the individual parts that make up the whole, such as the roof, walls, beams, insulation, and so on.
-The coverage does not stop at just your house but all free-standing buildings on your property, like poll buildings, a garage, and etc.
+The coverage does not stop at just your house but all free-standing buildings on your property, like poll buildings, a garage, etc.